dumbie/FpsOverlayer/Readme.md

 ![Tools](Screenshots/Tools-screenshot1.jpg)

 ## Application Description
-Fps Overlayer is an application that shows the current frames per second and hardware information, it also features an separate overlay with a web browser, notepad, adjustable crosshair and more.
+FpsOverlayer is an application that shows the current frames per second and hardware information, it also features an separate overlay with a web browser, notepad, adjustable crosshair and more.

 ## Application Features